increasinglyunclear/javascript/planets/readme.md

 by Kevin Walker
 Dec 2024

+>> Update Jan 2025: planetarium.html is a version for 8.1 surround sound and stars intended for display in planetarium, though the text needs to be removed and it needs to run as a standalone app.

+///

 Generative music piece based on Erik Satie's piano work Vexations.
 The piano composition is based on real-time positions of the planets, with electronic intrusions based on planetary relations, taking it into Sun Ra territory.

 I became obsessed with Satie's Vexations after composer Stephen Montague introduced my students and me to it around 2018.
 When I decided to re-create an old world of mine that used the planets to play piano, it provided the perfect framework.
 I enjoyed writing 'Vexation logic' and 'Planetary Calculator class'